Community Nursing & Health Promotion

 • Businesses in tourist destinations, including restaurants, souvenir shops, and supermarkets tend to accept dollars, though you will receive a less favorable rate than at the banks.
 That said, most prices in the Dominican Republic are in Dominican pesos.

-What are some typical foods I should try?
+What are some typical foods?

 Have a more specific question?
 Please reach out to your professor leading this trip